alphagov/govuk-rfcs/rfc-117-container-runtime.md

 Focusing on containerisation will mean fewer people will be available to work on improving other parts of the platform.

 GOV.UK has a significant amount of infrastructure outside of the applications themselves.
 In moving to a container based hosting platform, it’s possible that some existing behaviour may be missed, resulting in bugs.

+GOV.UK will still need to continuously upgrade some infrastructure dependencies.
+There is a risk that this work will not be prioritised, leaving GOV.UK with a different set of out-of-date infrastructure in the future.
+Moving to managed platforms wherever possible helps mitigate this, but there will always be some maintenance work that needs to be prioritised.

 ### Risks of not doing this

 Choosing not to move to a container runtime will mean that GOV.UK will have to upgrade from Ubuntu Trusty "in place" (i.e. by making significant changes to govuk-puppet).
 This will require significant effort for limited benefit, and is potentially wasted work as once the upgrade is done GOV.UK will still want to consider if running VMs is the right approach.